LennartHennigs/RG35XX-H-Notes/README.md

 ## Introduction

-- Batocera is a Linux-based custom firmware (CFW) for retro gaming for multiple devices/platforms.
+- Knulli is a Linux-based custom firmware (CFW) for retro gaming for multiple devices/platforms.
+- It is a fork of the Batocera firmware
-- There is now a port for the Anbernic RG35XX-H, the current version is: [Batocera rg35xx-cfw V40](https://github.com/rg35xx-cfw/rg35xx-cfw.github.io/releases/tag/rg35xx_plus_h_batocera_20240306).
+- There is now a port for the Anbernic.
 - It provides a better experience than the stock firmware.

-### Pros and Cons of Batocera

-- Batocera offers more functionality than the stock firmware.
-- Its is "prettier" than the other custom firmwares, e.g. **[MuOS](https://muos.dev/)**.
-- Batocera v40 is 32-bit firmware.
-MuOs run 64-bit code. hus, MuOs is a bit more optimized towards the chip set.
-- [PortMaster](https://portmaster.games/) will not run on Batocera v40, as it runs on 64-bit code.
-- There is now a 64-bit port of Batocera available in an Alpha version for the RG35XX-H  called **[Knulli](https://knulli.org/)**.
-It supports PortMaster but not all emulators are ported yet.
-But it has the potential to provide a similar if not better experience than Batocera v40.

 ## Setting Up The Device

-Follow these steps to set up get Batocera v40 running on your device.
+- Follow these steps to set up get Knulli your device.
 I tried to put the steps in a helpful order - so best follow them along...
+- I recommend using two SD cards – one for Knulli and one for the roms and your Knulli settings.
+  - This has the advantage that you can update Knulli without messing up your settings or your games.
+  - The left slot will contain the Knulli card and the right the roms.
+  - Use at least a 64GB card for Knulli.

-### Installing Batocera on the RG35XX-H
+### Installing Knulli on the device

-- Download Batocera for RG35XX-H called [rg35xx-cfw](https://github.com/rg35xx-cfw/rg35xx-cfw.github.io/releases).
+- Download Knulli for your device from the [releases page](https://github.com/knulli-cfw/distribution/releases)
 - Flash the firmware to a (new!)
 SD card (e.g., use [BalenaEtcher](https://etcher.balena.io/)).
 - Put the SD card in the device (left slot).
 - Turn on the device (`Long-press on Power Button`).
 - *The device will now update the file structure on the SD card*.

+### Preparing the ROM SD card
+- You need to format your second SD card with the Linux ex4 file format (to be able to run certain ports).
+- Put the SD card in the right slot.
+- `System Settings > Storage Device > Select the new card`

 - Consider setting up WiFi (see below).
-- Shut down the device (`Menu > Quit > Shutdown`).
+- Reboot the device (`Menu > Quit > Restart System`).

 ### Setting up WiFi